Frame Restoration roofing project serving Highland Park, Texas

 Does Frame Restoration offer free roof inspections in Highland Park? +

 Yes — Frame Restoration provides 100% free, no-obligation roof inspections throughout Highland Park and the DFW Metroplex.
 There is no cost and no pressure.
-Call 214-308-9227 or schedule online and a Frame roofing specialist will come to you, typically within 24–48 hours.
+Call 214-308-9227 or schedule online and a Frame roofing specialist will come to you, as scheduling and weather allow.

 When is the best time to replace my roof in Highland Park? +